-- a) While the Town already has a well-established active transportation network, as shown on Schedule 7, the Town will have regard for the long-range active transportation opportunities, particularly regional opportunities.
-In addition, the Town will consider policies and guidelines related to active transportation and complete streets included within the Active Transportation and Trails Master Plan and the Urban Design Manual. - b) To facilitate implementation of the active transportation network, lands already owned by the municipality and those obtained by donation, dedication, and direct purchase shall be developed as they become available.
+a) While the Town already has a well-established active transportation network, as shown on Schedule 7, the Town will have regard for the long-range active transportation opportunities, particularly regional opportunities.
+In addition, the Town will consider policies and guidelines related to active transportation and complete streets included within the Active Transportation and Trails Master Plan and the Urban Design Manual.

+- b) To facilitate implementation of the active transportation network, lands already owned by the municipality and those obtained by donation, dedication, and direct purchase shall be developed as they become available.
 In addition, the Town may obtain easements and/or enter into agreements with private landowners for the use of lands for temporary or permanent active transportation facilities.
-On-road refers to facilities within the public road right-of-way, while off-road refers to facilities located outside of a public road right- of-way. - c) The purpose of active transportation network, identified schematically on Schedule 7 is to provide connectivity, encourage pedestrian movement, reduce dependency on the automobile, and provide for multiple mobility options.
-To address the needs, safety, and convenience of pedestrians and cyclists when constructing or reconstructing active transportation facilities, the Town will promote the concept of Complete Streets, and will support: - i.
-Built forms and mixed land uses adjacent to active transportation facilities that encourage active transportation choices; - ii.
+On-road refers to facilities within the public road right-of-way, while off-road refers to facilities located outside of a public road rightof-way. - c) The purpose of active transportation network, identified schematically on Schedule 7 is to provide connectivity, encourage pedestrian movement, reduce dependency on the automobile, and provide for multiple mobility options.
+To address the needs, safety, and convenience of pedestrians and cyclists when constructing or reconstructing active transportation facilities, the Town will promote the concept of Complete Streets, and will support: - Built forms and mixed land uses adjacent to active transportation facilities that encourage active transportation choices; - ii.
 A comprehensive pedestrian sidewalk network throughout the Town that creates direct, convenient, safe and frequent connections between destinations and points of interest, and within a 200 metres radius of a transit stop; and, - iii.
-New public roads shall accommodate active transportation facilities through the inclusion of cycle lanes, sidewalks, multi-use pathways, and/or a combination thereof, on both sides of the road, unless otherwise exempted by the Town. - d) The Town shall require, where appropriate, that sidewalks, street lighting and street furniture be provided as a condition of development. - e) The following policies will encourage the development of an integrated trails system that links open space areas, significant natural, historic and recreational features, and community facilities into an integrated community-wide trails network.
+New public roads shall accommodate active transportation facilities through the inclusion of cycle lanes, sidewalks, multi-use pathways, and/or a combination thereof, on both sides of the road, unless otherwise exempted by the Town. - d) The following policies will encourage the development of an integrated trails system that links open space areas, significant natural, historic and recreational features, and community facilities into an integrated community-wide trails network.
 Active transportation facilities shall be developed in accordance with the Accessibility for Ontarians with Disabilities Act, shall promote healthy lifestyles, and provide an alternative transportation network: